• Skip to main content

 Instructions

-• Fill a large, deep sauté pan or skillet with water and add kosher salt.
-Bring the water to a boil over high heat and add the fettuccini pasta.
-Reduce the heat to medium-high and cook the pasta to al dente according to package instructions.
-Drain and set the cooked pasta aside.
+• Fill a large pot with water and add kosher salt.
+Bring it to a boil.
+Add the fettuccine pasta and cook until al dente according to package instructions.
+Reserve ⅔ cup of pasta water before draining.
+Set aside.

 1 tablespoon butter, 1 tablespoon olive oil, 1 pound salmon fillet, 2 tablespoons Cajun seasoning

-• Melt the remaining 2 tablespoons of butter in the skillet and sauté the onion, red bell pepper, and garlic for 5-7 minutes or until softened.
-Stir in the remaining Cajun seasoning and the tomato paste.
-Cook for an additional 1-2 minutes.
+• In the same skillet, melt the remaining 2 tablespoons of butter.
+Sauté onion, red bell pepper, and garlic for about 5-7 minutes or until softened.
+Stir in Cajun seasoning and tomato paste and cook for an additional 1-2 minutes.

 2 tablespoons butter, ½ large yellow onion, 1 red bell pepper, 3 cloves garlic, ½ tablespoon Cajun seasoning, 1 tablespoon tomato paste

-• Whisk in the starchy pasta water and the light cream and allow to simmer for a few minutes.
-It will begin to thicken slightly.
-Remove the pan from the heat and stir in the parmesan cheese until it is completely melted.
+• Reduce heat to low and whisk in the reserved pasta water and light cream.
+Let the sauce simmer for 5 minutes to thicken slightly.
+Remove from heat and stir in grated parmesan cheese until melted.

-• Toss the cooked fettuccini pasta with the alfredo sauce.
-You can either plate the pasta with the salmon on top or flake the salmon and fold it into the pasta.
-Garnish with fresh parsley and lemon juice, if desired.
+• Toss the cooked pasta with the alfredo sauce.
+Plate with the salmon on top or flake the salmon and mix it into the pasta.
+Serve immediately and enjoy!

 Notes

-• Store leftovers in an airtight container in the refrigerator for 3-4 days.
-You may also freeze leftovers in a freezer-safe bag or container for up to 6 months.
+• Storage: Store leftovers in an airtight container in the refrigerator for up to 4 days or in the freezer for up to 3 months.

 Nutrition